GAPLU/CS50w/final_project/README.md

 * It starts with a default login, register, and logout views.
 All the other functions are mainly for interacting with js fetch function, since I tried to make it as asynchronous as possible.
 But still there are a few functions for rendering pages with some input parameters.

+###### How to launch it:
+In order to use the program, no additional modules or frameworks except Django are required.
+The only thing needed is an API key for a WikiHow.
+It can be retrieved on this website for free: https://rapidapi.com/hargrimm/api/wikihow/
+After completing registration, the API key for can be accessed without any problems.
+Then, clone this repository and run the server in the terminal.